-Holly adjusted her psyche and instantiated Senkilo’s Cannon around her forearm.
+Holly adjusted her psyche, instantiating Senkilo’s Cannon around her forearm.
 Estilian, trained wizard that he was, picked up its auric signature.
 “Senkilo’s Cannon?
-You never mastered it, impostor.
-There’s little chance you’ll inflict any harm.”
+You never mastered it, impostor.”

 Holly poked above the boulder and fired two shots from her enchanted arm.
 Estilian backhanded them out of the air with a glimmer-lit hand, causing the rounds to fly to his right.
-They sailed off into the desolate night, dimming into twinkling sparks.
-A few seconds later, they detonated in the distance, lighting the horizon with a brief flare.
+They sailed off into the desolate night, dimming into twinkling sparks, then they each detonated in the distance, lighting the horizon with a brief flare.